 And that’s it – you now know how to fix a fret sprout.

 As a last piece of advice, we only recommend that you do this if you’re willing to set aside the time and effort to see it until the end.
-Remember that this requires a lot of patience on your part since you don’t want to damage your guitar at all.
-Also, you need some special tools which are not cheap and you may require these tools once or twice in your lifetime.
+Remember that fret sprout repair requires a lot of patience on your part with specialized tools and experience.

 Frequently Asked Questions